 Ensure you select IRS-approved gold products to remain compliant with regulations.

-After funding your Gold IRA, you can purchase physical gold to be stored in an IRS-approved depository.
+After funding your Gold IRA, you can purchase physical gold stored in an IRS-approved depository.

 IRS Rules and Regulations